Phrase and beyond

 By following a few essential steps and best practices, combined with a reliable translation management system, you can pave the way for a seamless enterprise machine translation process in the long run.

-Best practices for implementing machine translation |
+10 best practices for implementing machine translation |

-As machine translation evolves, the decision between utilizing machine or human translation at the outset of a localization project is becoming less relevant.
+As machine language translation evolves, the decision between utilizing machine or human translation at the outset of a localization project is becoming less relevant.
 More and more businesses, language service providers (LSP), and translators are recognizing the benefits of machine translation post-editing (MTPE), which involves human linguists editing machine-translated content.

 Machine translation post-editing is now largely considered a viable alternative to translating text from scratch.